13 December 2024 | Health

 How KanCare Helps Kansas

-KanCare helps pregnant women stay well and deliver healthy babies by covering services like doctor and clinic visits, labor and delivery, prenatal care and prescription drugs.
+KanCare helps pregnant women stay well, deliver healthy babies, and navigate the year-long postpartum period by covering services like doctor and clinic visits, labor and delivery, prenatal and postpartum care, mental health care, and prescription drugs.

 KanCare helps kids thrive by covering services like well visits, vaccines, screenings, care coordination, diagnoses and treatment, and mental health care.

-KanCare helps provide coverage to Kansas’ most vulnerable, including health services for children, youth in foster care, and kids with disabilities and complex medical needs.
+KanCare provides coverage to Kansas’ most vulnerable, including health services for children, youth in foster care, and kids with disabilities and complex medical needs.

 KanCare helps the mental and emotional wellbeing of kids and families by covering critical behavioral health services.